 Shane Lowry win: ‘We can’t believe it’s happening to us, such a small club in such a small area’

-Locals gather at Lowry’s local golf club Esker Hills to watch him lift the Claret Jug
+Locals gather at Esker Hills golf club in Tullamore to watch Lowry lift the Claret Jug

 Supporters at Shane Lowry’s home golf club, Esker Hills Golf Club, Tullamore, celebrate his victory.
 Photogrpah: Lorraine O’Sullivan/PA Wire